-Back in 2015, a large number of civil servants had their old pension scheme closed and were moved onto a scheme called alpha.
-A frustration for many, but it was an attempt by the government to decrease its costs and make sure that the UK didn’t end up like Greece with a lot of people taking early retirement.
+Back in 2015, many civil servants had their old pension schemes closed and were moved onto a new scheme called alpha.
+A frustration for many, but it was an attempt by the government to decrease its costs and make sure that the UK didn’t end up like Greece, with large numbers of people taking early retirement.

-Now, I realise many employees were on different pensions beforehand, so I won’t touch on those as I don’t have enough knowledge or time to comment.
+Now, I realise many employees were on different pensions beforehand (Classic, Classic Plus, Nuvos, etc), so I won’t touch on those as I don’t have enough knowledge or time to comment.

-And, there is so much to the alpha pension that it makes my head hurt a little.
+And there is so much to the alpha pension that it hurts my head a little.
 However, I will try to comment on the salient points.

 Why take a pension?

 You may wonder if you should even bother with a pension.
-The fact is, you won’t find a much better long-term savings plan.
-Not only will you receive tax relief, your employer will also contribute to your fund.
+Surely the State pension should cover all you need?
+Well, if you can live off £180ish per week, that should be fine.
+If not, you won’t find a much better long-term savings plan than a private or company pension.
+Not only will you receive tax relief, but your employer will also contribute to your fund.